CodeWithJay101/codewithjay101/README.md

 # Hi there!
 I'm Jay Chin 👋
 ## I'm a Developer, Designer and Performer!!

-- 🌱 I’m currently learning everything 🤣 (as a Software Engineering student)
+- 🌱 I’m currently learning everything XD (as a Software Engineering student)
-- 👯 I like making friends and getting to know people with the same interests
+- 👯 I enjoy making friends and getting to know people with the same interests
 - 🥅 2023 Goals: Learn more about the software industry
-- ⚡ Fun fact: I love to sing and play guitar!
+- ⚡ Fun fact: I love to sing and play guitar 🎸
+- 🌐 My personal portfolio is in the making...
+Do look forward to that hehe

 ### Connect with me: